Direct Characterization of Quantum Measurements using Weak Values

 Until now direct tomography only takes the forward direction of the weak measurement to characterize the pre-selected state and its evolution.
-The time symmetric formulation has not been fully explored.
+The time-symmetric formulation has not been fully explored.
 Since the pre- and post-selected states enter the formulation on equal footing, it is expected that the backward direction allows to directly determine the post-selected state, which can be viewed as the retrodicted state of the measurement performed on the quantum system \cite{amri2011characterizing}.
-This connection implies the feasibility of direct tomography of a quantum measurement.
-However, to fully characterize a measurement apparatus, a completely symmetric form of TSVF is not enough.
-Due to its intrinsic probabilistic nature, a quantum measurement is described by not a single but a set of retrodicticted states, each of which corresponds to one measurement outcome.
-Moreover, different retrodicted states may not be orthogonal to each other, leading to a more involved uncertainty in the generation of the post-selected state in weak measurement.
+This connection implies the feasibility of direct tomography of a quantum measurement \cite{PhysRevA.98.042318}.

 In this paper, we propose the general framework for the direct quantum detector tomography (DQDT) protocol.
-We assign the equivalent detection efficiencies to the retrodicted states, constituting the positive operator-valued measure (POVM) of the measurement apparatus.
-We then establish a direct connection between the POVM of the quantum measurement and the weak values.
-Such connection allows to directly determine the arbitrary POVM element of interest.
+A direct connection between the numerator of the weak value and either the eigenvector of the rank-1 positive operator-valued measure (POVM) or the Dirac distribution of the higher-rank POVM is rigorously established with the arbitrary measurement strength.
+Such connection allows to not only directly determine the POVM element of interest but also improve the accuracy and precision by adjusting the measurement strength.
 As a demonstration, we experimentally characterize both projective measurements and general POVMs in the polarization degree of freedom (DOF) of photons.
-The DQDT avoids the complex reconstruction algorithm in the conventional quantum detector tomography (CQDT) and shows great potential in characterizing high-dimensional quantum measurement with multiple outputs.
+Moreover, we show the feasibility of our protocol for the characterization of the arbitrary POVM thanks to the completeness condition of the POVM.